ashes-shrestha/Task1/README.md

 **Docker**

 **Instructions:**
-1. Pull the repositorie into your local machine
+1. Pull the repository into your local machine
-2. Open terminal and goto pulled repositorie directory/folder
+2. Open terminal and goto pulled repository directory/folder
 3. Run command

   **For Linux/Mac**